tejaskarnani/smartchattybot/README.md

-# smartchattybot
+# Web-Parsing ChatBot

-Chatbot that parses through Wikipedia pages and answers questions based on what it has learnt
+A Chatbot that parses through a given Wikipedia page and answers questions based on what it has learnt.